Tel Afar District

 Tel Afar District (قضاء تلعفر; Telafer) is a district in Nineveh Governorate, Iraq.
 Its administrative center is the city of Tal Afar.
 Other towns include Rabia, Zummar, and al-Ayadia.
 It is predominantly populated by Iraqi Turkmens, followed by minorities of Arabs and Kurds.

+On 27 April 2025, Baghdad Today reported of an ongoing government initiative to convert the Tel Afar district into the 20th governorate of Iraq.
+The proposed name of the new governorate is Jazira.